-The ITR team is proud to be a part of the Mental Health Emancipation Movement.
+Help For Trauma is proud to be a part of the Mental Health Emancipation Movement.
 We believe in accessibility to mental health for all.
-Traumatic Stress is not a life sentence.
+This site is an umbrella for sister companies striving to get the message out that “Trauma is not a life sentence."
 It can be resolved in a matter of weeks.

 Linda Gantt,PhD, ATR-BC

 Dr. Gantt is the owner and Executive Director of Intensive Trauma Therapy.
 She is a board-certified art therapist (ATR-BC) with the Art Therapy Credentials Board.
 She is well known among art therapists, having served as president and journal editor of the American Art Therapy Association and as chair of the National Coalition of Art Therapies Associations.
 She is also a leading art therapy researcher and author, as well as the developer with Carmello Tabone of the internationally recognized Formal Elements Art Therapy Scale.
 Dr. Gantt has taught in a number of graduate art therapy programs including the George Washington University, Vermont College, Notre Dame de Namur, and Florida State University.

 Dr. Gantt worked for seven years in her first art therapy position on the psychiatric and detoxification units at Prince George’s General Hospital, Cheverly, Maryland.
 During that time in the mid-1970s, the hospital staff did no routine screening for psychological traumas.
 The conventional wisdom was that such things were better left alone.
 But the art therapy program Dr. Gantt conducted provided patients a means of showing their subjective experiences when they had no words for them.
 With the benefit of hindsight, Dr. Gantt could look back and see that a number of people who were hospitalized repeatedly were actually trauma survivors.